Radio Silence Productions: V/H/S/94

 In June 2020, it was announced that a reboot of the V/H/S franchise was in development, with a fourth installment titled V/H/S/94.
 The film had its world premiere at Fantastic Fest on September 26, 2021.
 The film was released on Shudder on October 6, 2021.

 Scream (2022)

 In March 2020, it was announced that Matt Bettinelli-Olpin and Tyler Gillett would direct and Chad Villella would executive produce the fifth installment of the Scream franchise and that the film was currently in development.
 In June 2020, Variety reported that the film was set to be distributed by Paramount Pictures.
 The film was released on January 14, 2022.

 V/H/S/99

 V/H/S/99 is a 2022 anthology horror film which is co-produced by Radio Silence and was released on October 20, 2022 by Shudder.

 Scream VI

 Scream VI, a sequel to the 2022 film was released on March 10, 2023 by Paramount Pictures.

 V/H/S/85

-V/H/S/85 is a 2023 anthology horror film which was produced by Radio Silence and is scheduled to be released in 2023 by Shudder.
+V/H/S/85 is a 2023 anthology horror film which was produced by Radio Silence and was released on October 6, 2023 by Shudder.

-Escape from New York

-On November 17, 2022, it was revealed that Radio Silence would be directing a sequel to Escape from New York, with Andrew Rona, Alex Heineman, and Radio Silence producing, and John Carpenter serving as an executive producer.
-The film will be released by 20th Century Studios.